- Guide Map

 If you're pressed for time, you may want to bypass the Treehouse, especially if it seems there's a wait to walk through it.

 Your kids will enjoy this attraction much more if they've seen the movie upon which it is based: Swiss Family Robinson, which starred John Mills, Dorothy Maguire and James MacArthur, as well as some villainous pirates!
+It's amazing the way the finer points of the film are recreated here.
+Watch the film, then try it for yourself!

 There are no Disney Characters associated with the Swiss Family Treehouse.
 There are other "meet and greet" areas in Adventureland, however.
 Check your daily Times Guide for exact times and locations.